-Internships create lasting connections between students, business, and regions; more than of half of young people who participate in an internship become full-time employees where they intern.
-The Intern Nebraska Grant Program (InternNE) provides financial assistance to businesses who create new internships in Nebraska.
+Internships create lasting connections between students, businesses, and regions; more than half of young people who participate in an internship become full-time employees where they intern.
+The Intern Nebraska Grant Program (InternNE) provides financial assistance to businesses that create new internships in Nebraska.

 Is my business eligible for an InternNE grant?

 Business and organizations that may receive support from an InternNE grant must: